Donald Trump Access Hollywood tape: Trump's responses

-Trump's wife Melania said, "The words my husband used are unacceptable and offensive to me.
-This does not represent the man that I know."
-She added that she hopes "people will accept his apology, as I have".

 In 2017, it was reported that Trump had questioned the authenticity of the tape in multiple private conversations that year, including one with a Republican senator, even though he had already acknowledged that the voice was his, and apologized, after the tape was revealed.

-In January 2017, shortly before his inauguration, Trump told a Republican senator that he wanted to investigate the recording that had him boasting about grabbing women's genitals.
+In January 2017, shortly before his inauguration, Trump told a Republican senator that he wanted to investigate the recording.